 - Text, call and get notifications directly from your watch through your Bluetooth connected smartwatch

-- With military-grade performance, the Gear S3 resists water, dust, extreme temperatures and the occasional drop
+- With military grade performance, the Gear S3 resists water, dust, extreme temperatures and the occasional drop; Typical Usage: up to 3 days

 This smartwatch connects via Bluetooth and has Samsung SmartPay built-in.
 It's water resistant and links to GPS maps for outdoor running or fitness tracking.
 It's compatible with MyMapRun, MyFitnessPal, and other online fitness/food tracking apps.